-For admission to this program, applicants must demonstrate a performance level of at least a Conservatory Grade X standard in voice, as well as evidence of exceptional performing ability.
+For admission to this program, applicants must demonstrate at least a Level 10 Royal Conservatory of Music performance standard, or equivalent, in voice, as well as evidence of exceptional performing ability.

 Six approved Grade 12U and/or M level courses including English (ENG4U) and recommendation of the Faculty on the basis of an audition and interview.